Non-surgical treatment of a herniated – bulging disc

 What is a successful surgery for herniated, ruptured or bulging disc?
 For many patients who move onto surgery their definition of success may be based on the following questions and the answers they get from their surgeon:

 - “What is the rate of success in herniated disc surgery?,”

 - “How long will my recovery time be?,”

 - “Will I be able to return to work quickly?”

-The surgery was successful for some, did not work better for herniated discs in neck than lumbar disc herniation, and for a “considerable” number of patients long-term high levels of pain remained after surgery.
+In recap: The surgery was successful for some, did not work better for herniated discs in neck than lumbar disc herniation, and for a “considerable” number of patients long-term high levels of pain remained after surgery.

 - psychosocial factors,